percona/pmm-doc/docs/setting-up/server/podman.md

 It could be just aliased (`alias docker=podman`) with docker and work with the same way.
 All instructions from [Docker] section also apply here.

-Percona recommends to run PMM as non-privileged user and run it as part of SystemD service that is provided.
-SystemD service ensures that service is running, maintains logs and other management features (start, stop and etc).
+Percona recommends running PMM as a non-privileged user and running it as part of the SystemD service provided.
+SystemD service ensures that the service is running and maintains logs and other management features (start, stop, etc.).

 ## Before you start